elyra-ai/canvas/canvas_modules/common-canvas/README.md

 ## @wdp/common-canvas

 The `Common Canvas` exists for use in building canvas-like applications.
-The canvas is driven by an application-agnostic [_Diagram JSON_](https://github.ibm.com/NGP-TWC/wdp-pipeline-schemas/tree/master/common-canvas/diagram), and fires UI events to the consuming application for document management.
+The canvas is driven by an application-agnostic [_PipelineFlow JSON_](https://github.ibm.com/NGP-TWC/wdp-pipeline-schemas/tree/master/common-pipeline/pipeline-flow), and fires UI events to the consuming application for document management.

 ### Documentation